 Ambassador Freeman is Chairman of the Board of Projects International, Inc., a Washington-based business development firm that specializes in arranging international joint ventures, acquisitions, and other business operations for its American and foreign clients.
 After his retirement from government, he served concurrently as co-chair of the United States China Policy Foundation, president of the Middle East Policy Council, and vice chair of the Atlantic Council of the United States.

 Chas Freeman is married to the Hon.
 Margaret Van Wagenen Carpenter.
-He has three children by a previous marriage, and eight grandchildren.
+He has three children by a previous marriage, eight grandchildren, and two great grandchildren.

 1997-2009 President, Middle East Policy Council